minddog/OpenVBX/assets/docs/api/2010-06-01/Labels.md

 </tbody>
 </table>

-# Inbox Factory Resource #
+# Labels List Resource #
+This resource manages a list of labels that exist for a user's account.
+This is the same list that appears in the navigation menu of OpenVBX Web Interface under Messages.

+    /2010-06-01/Labels

-HTTP Methods
+## HTTP Methods ##

-## GET ##
+### GET ###
 Returns an overview of the OpenVBX user's inbox and labels.
-Represented by <Inbox> and <Label> resources.

-GET /api/2010-06-01/Inbox.json HTTP/1.1
+GET /api/2010-06-01/Labels HTTP/1.1

     {
-    	"Total": 3,
-    	"Archived": 0,
-    	"New": 2,
-    	"Read": 1,
     	"Labels": [
     		{
-    			"Name": "Inbox",
+    			"Name": "Label",
     			"Sid": 0,
     			"Archived": 0,
     			"Type": "inbox",